How to choose appropriate TV size and height

 After all is said and done, ‘right’ TV is the one that fits best for you.
 More often than not, you may opt for a smaller or larger TV depending on your own personal preference.

-Keep in mind, there are many configurations that can provide flexibility.
+Keep in mind, there are many design configurations that allow for flexibility.
 Aesthetically, a TV can be hidden discreetly behind paneling in your entertainment center.
-Or, if saving counter space is a concern, have the TV mounted to the wall above a credenza or console.
+Or, if you’d like to save counter space, you can have the TV mounted to the wall above a credenza or console.

 The benefit of building a custom smart home is designing your living space precisely how you like it.
 Ultimately, it’s your home.
 Choose your TV size based on your personal preference and comfort level.

 Looking for help with your smart home installation?
 Reach out to us to set up a consultation.